robcarver17/skipperman/docs/group_allocation_help.md

 Then click on `Save changes to event selection` or `Use default (last 3 events)`.

 Note: The previous group information isn't updated every time we update the page, as this is slow.
-It is updated when we perform an event import.
-If you want to refresh it in between times, click on the 'update past groups for cadets' button.
+If you want to refresh it, because groups for a given event are missing, click on the 'update past groups for cadets' button.

 # Allocating groups, club boats and boat classes; and editing sail numbers.